alberto-pizzi/unreal_tesi/README.md

 >  [!CAUTION]
 > Be carefull.
-Not all files are ready-to-use at now...
+Not all files are "ready-to-use" at now...
 >
 # Development of a processing pipeline to simulate neuromorphic event streams and train neural networks for emotion recognition via animated humanoids.